A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Lecture at Dutch Embassy in Paramaribo

-On Tuesday 6 May, a special meeting was held at the residence of Ambassador Walter Oostelbos in Suriname, dedicated to the rich cultural heritage of the Caribbean region, which also includes Suriname and the Guianas.
+On Tuesday 6 May, a special meeting was held at the residence of Ambassador Walter Oostelbos in Suriname dedicated to the rich cultural heritage of the Caribbean region, which also includes Suriname and the Guianas.
 The Our Heritage project, which focuses on the power and diversity of Caribbean women to break stereotypes, presented historical portraits from colonial times that highlight these women’s diverse contributions to society.

 Lees meer »